shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 #### What are acknowledgements used for?

 Acknowledgements allow for out of band, detailed reporting of success or failure to process a delivery that was successfully received by your webhook's URL.
 This creates a separation between the status of receiving the delivery from {% include product %} and the success or failure to process the event associated with that delivery.
-In this way, successfully-delivered events can contain additional information useful for debugging purposes.
+As a result, successfully-delivered events can contain additional information useful for debugging purposes.

 A good example would be a webhook triggered on the creation of an `Asset` entity.
-If that webhook's responsibility is to create a directory structure on disk for each new `Asset`, the webhook's URL could successfully receive a delivery, but be unable to create the associated directories due to a disk or network outage.
-It could then update the delivery record with a detailed error message stating that the directory structure was not created, and why.
+If that webhook's responsibility is to create a directory structure on disk for each new `Asset`, the webhook's URL can successfully receive a delivery, but be unable to create the associated directories due to a disk or network outage.
+Then, it can update the delivery record with a detailed error message stating that the directory structure was not created, and why.

 ## Testing webhooks